March 2026

 This guidance is for general information purposes only.
 Allianz accepts no responsibility or liability for any losses that may arise from any reliance upon the information contained in this guidance.

-Information is correct as of November 2024.
+Information is correct as at 20/03/2026.